Guest worker program: Outside the United States

 In response to wartime physical and capital losses, West Germany imported guest workers after the end of World War II to speed up the postwar reconstruction process.
 The Federal Labor Office recruited low and semi-skilled workers from Mediterranean countries; the initial bilateral agreement was with Italy, the program expanded to include Greece, Turkey, Morocco, Portugal, Tunisia and Yugoslavia.
 Workers were required to obtain a residence permit and a labor permit, which were granted for restricted time periods and valid only for certain industries.
 Of the countries providing labor, recruits from Turkey accounted for the largest portion; approximately 750,000 Turks entered the country between 1961 and 1972.
 The program came to an end in 1973.

+For decades, the United Kingdom allowed fruit and vegetable growers to recruit seasonal agricultural workers through the Seasonal Agricultural Workers Scheme (SAWS).
+Although not originally called SAWS, the program existed in some form since 1943.
+Using data from the UK Home Office, human geographer Sam Scott from the University of Gloucestershire found that the quota for workers was approximately 3000 each year until the early 1990s, but afterwards increased, peaking in 2004 with around 25,000 workers.
+According to the UK Government, as of 2013, a third of the workers recruited were from Bulgaria and Romania, and half of the workers were from the EU8 (the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia, and Slovenia).
+In 2014, the SAWS ended.